ehsu4220/Dockerized-Flask-API/README.md

 # Dockerized-Flask-API
-General API to handle receiving of large data file chunks via HTTP requests
+General API to handle uploads of large data file chunks via HTTP requests
 - Elements within `<>` are values you must fill in
-- This version is implemented with use of TLS 1.2 encryption via host machine .pem and .key files for verification

 # Requirements
   - Host server with Docker installed
   - Docker Desktop for remote repository of docker image

+# Server.py
+  General endpoints to handle processing entire file upload or chunks via multiple requests.
+  - Entire file uploads are saved to the uploads folder and reflected onto the mounted directory on host machine
+  - Chunk uploads require addition information to restructure the file from received chunks (i.e., chunk number, total number of chunks)

+  This version is implemented with use of TLS 1.2 encryption via host machine .pem and .key files for verification

 # Building Dockerized Application onto Remote Server
   Move to the directory with the Dockerfile